Jay Winuk

 Co-Founder & Executive VP

-Jay S. Winuk is co-founder and executive vice president of 9/11 Day and MyGoodDeed, the nonprofit organization that annually organizes the September 11 National Day of Service and Remembrance.
+Jay S. Winuk is co-founder and executive vice president of 9/11 Day, the nonprofit organization that began and annually organizes the September 11 National Day of Service and Remembrance.

 On September 11, 2001, Jay’s brother Glenn J. Winuk, an attorney, volunteer firefighter and EMT, was killed in the line of duty at the World Trade Center.
-Inspired by his brother’s devotion to community service and courageous actions, Jay joined David Paine in 2002 as co-founder in helping to build the 9/11 Day Observance initiative.
-He has become a passionate advocate for volunteering and national service.
+Inspired by his brother’s lifelong devotion to community service and courageous actions, Jay joined David Paine in 2002 as co-founder in helping to build and lead the 9/11 Day observance.

 Jay is a frequent public speaker and a leading national voice about volunteerism, charitable service, terrorism, individual empowerment and his own experience as the brother of a murdered 9/11 first responder.
 His work, commentary and personal story have been featured in major news media reports, documentaries and books throughout the nation and world.
 Jay was a featured speaker at the nationally televised ServiceNation “Presidential Candidates Forum” at Columbia University, representing the 9/11 family community and delivering his remarks just prior to those of candidates U.S. Senators Barack Obama and John McCain.

-Since co-founding MyGoodDeed, Jay has spoken about charitable service and volunteerism before dozens of audiences – including at national conferences, corporate and annual meetings, press conferences with national legislative leaders, charitable events, on Capitol Hill, at colleges and high schools and more.
-Opinion pieces and articles Jay has written about these themes have been published by numerous media outlets and organizations, including CNN.com, Yahoo News, the National Constitution Center, Gannett Newspapers, McClatchy, Maria Shriver.com, the HandsOn Network, The Record and the United States Department of State, which invited Jay to write a piece for its publication, “Resilience After Terrorism,” which was distributed to all U.S. embassies around the world in 2011.
+Since co-founding the nonprofit 9/11 Day organization with David Paine, Jay has spoken about charitable service and volunteerism before dozens of audiences – including at national conferences, corporate and annual meetings, press conferences with national legislative leaders, charitable events, on Capitol Hill, at colleges and high schools and more.
+Opinion pieces and articles Jay has written have been published by numerous media outlets and organizations, including CNN, Yahoo News, the National Constitution Center, Gannett Newspapers, McClatchy, the HandsOn Network, The Record and the United States Department of State, which invited Jay to write for its publication, “Resilience After Terrorism,” which was distributed to all U.S. embassies around the world.

-In June 2011, Jay received from President George H.W.
-Bush and the Points of Light Institute the “Daily Point of Light Award” for “creating meaningful change in communities across America” and “helping to shape a better tomorrow for our nation.”
-In September 2008, Jay and David received the “President’s Call to Service Award” from The White House, one of the nation’s highest civilian service honors.
-In December 2011, Jay received the “Most Inspiring Person of the Year” Award” from Beliefnet, the largest online resource for inspiration and spirituality.
-In September 2011, he and David were awarded the “Teammates in the Community Award” by the New York Mets and the Citi Foundation for their work promoting service and volunteerism.
+Jay is the recipient of numerous awards, including the “Daily Point of Light Award” from President George H.W.
+Bush and the Points of Light Institute for “creating meaningful change in communities across America” and “helping to shape a better tomorrow for our nation;” the “President’s Call to Service Award” from The White House, one of the nation’s highest civilian service honors; the “Most Inspiring Person of the Year” Award” from Beliefnet, an online resource for inspiration and spirituality; the “Teammates in the Community Award” from the New York Mets and the Citi Foundation; and the “2024 Legacy Award” from Voices Center for Resilience, among many other honors.

-In recognition of his work in the national service sector, and as a tribute to his late brother Glenn, Jay was invited by U.S. Senator Hillary Rodham Clinton to be her guest at President George W. Bush’s final “State of the Union” address on January 28, 2008.
-Upon the killing of terrorist Osama Bin Laden by the U.S. military in May 2011, Jay was invited by the White House to be among a select group of 9/11 family members to meet privately with President Barack Obama.
+In recognition of his work in the national service sector, and as a tribute to his late brother Glenn, Jay was invited by U.S. Senator Hillary Rodham Clinton to be her sole guest at President George W. Bush’s final “State of the Union” address in 2008.
+Upon the killing of terrorist Osama Bin Laden by the U.S. military in May 2011, Jay and his wife Carolyn Winuk were invited by The White House to be among a select group of 9/11 family members to meet privately with President Barack Obama.

-In association with his late brother’s law firm, Holland & Knight, Jay directs the Glenn J. Winuk Humanitarian Fund, which provides scholarships to college students demonstrating a record of community service and makes other charitable grants
+In association with his late brother’s law firm, Holland & Knight, Jay helped establish and lead the Glenn J. Winuk Humanitarian Fund, which provided scholarships to college students demonstrating a record of community service and other charitable grants.